top of page

 Recognising Teams Through History

-Identifying teams in monochrome images isn't just about trying to work out what shade of grey represents red, blue or any other colour.
-It's about recognising the design itself and knowing the historical evolution of the kit that the club have today.
+Identifying teams in monochrome images isn't just about figuring out what shade of grey represents red, blue, or any other colour.
+It's about recognising the design itself and knowing the historical evolution of the kit that the club has today.
 Designs are closely tied to specific clubs, and their histories become intertwined with the kit and badge.

 Take the famous stripes of Newcastle United.
-In black and white, the bold vertical lines are easily recognisable and similarly, teams like West Bromwich Albion and Sheffield United also have those bold stripes in different colours.
-In the absence of colour the patterns can often give a clue to the team and it is thought that classic kits often retain a 70% recognition rate among loyal fans, highlighting how well they identify such historical designs without colour.
+In black and white, the bold vertical lines are easily recognisable.
+Similarly, teams like West Bromwich Albion and Sheffield United also have those bold stripes in different colours.
+In the absence of colour, the patterns can give a clue to the team.
+Classic kits often retain a 70% recognition rate among loyal fans, highlighting how well they identify such historical designs without colour.
 Would you be able to recognise the differences above?
 Follow for more posts of kits in monochrome to be posted.

 Another programme team photo, in bold stripes - but which one?